klliarop/Glitchboxx/README.md

-# Cyber Range Sandbox & WireGuard VPN Server
+# Cyber Range Sandbox

-This project provides a **Cyber Range Sandbox** for security exercises and a fully automated **WireGuard VPN server** setup.
-It includes an admin panel for configuring exercises, user panels for students, and scripts for secure VPN deployment.
+This project provides a **Cyber Range Sandbox** for security exercises and an automated **WireGuard VPN server** setup.
+It includes an admin panel for configuring exercises and see real-time progress of users and a platform panel for users.

 ---